A fast Monte Carlo scheme for additive processes and option pricing: Numerical results

 In this subsection, to give an idea of an application of the proposed MC, we price discretely-monitored (quarterly) Asian options, lookback options, and Down-and-In options with a time to maturity of five years.

-For simplicity, we consider the case with unitary underlying initial value and without interest rates nor dividends: these deterministic quantities can be easily added to simulated prices without any computational effort.\\ Let us call $L$ the Down-and-In barrier.
-The payoffs of Asian call options, lookback put options and Down-and-In put options we consider are respectively
+Let us call $L$ the Down-and-In barrier.
+The payoffs -Asian calls, lookback puts, and Down-and-In puts- we consider are respectively

-where $0=t_0<t_1<...<t_i<...<t_n$ with $n=20$ the monitoring times, $f_{t_i}$ is the process at time $t_i$ for the logarithm of the underlying price.
-For example, the process $\{ f_t \}_{t\ge0}$ can be modeled as a Brownian motion in the simplest case (Black-Scholes) or as an ATS process, as discussed in this paper.
+where $n=20$, $0=t_0<t_1<...<t_i<...<t_n$ are the monitoring times, $f_{t_i}$ is the process at time $t_i$ for the logarithm of the underlying price, the strike price $\kappa=S_0e^{-x}$ and $x$ is the moneyness.
+For example, the process $\{ f_t \}_{t\ge0}$ can be modeled as a Brownian motion, in the simplest Black-Scholes case, or as an ATS process, as discussed in this paper.
 In both cases, we can simulate the paths of $\{ f_t \}_{t\ge 0}$ by simulating the increments $f_{t_i}-f_{t_{i-1}}$.
+Every increment of the ATS is simulated separately with the Lewis-FFT-S method.
+We point out that the procedure can be parallelized by leveraging on the independence of increments.

-In table \ref{table::Esotic}, we report prices and MC standard deviation of Asian calls, lookback puts and Down-and-In puts (with a barrier strike $L=0.6$).
-We simulate $10^7$ paths of the ATS with $\alpha=2/3$ and price the discretely-monitored (quarterly) path-dependent options with time to maturity five years.
+In table \ref{table::Esotic}, we report prices and MC standard deviation of Asian calls, lookback puts, and Down-and-In puts (with a barrier strike $L=0.6$).
+We simulate $10^7$ paths of the ATS with $\alpha=2/3$ and price the discretely-monitored (quarterly) path-dependent options with time to maturity of five years.
 We consider options with different moneyness in the range (-0.5,0.5), where $0.5\approx 0.2\sqrt{t}$ for $t=5$ years.
 We use $M=13$ for the numerical CDF inversion.
 The method is very precise: the numerical error SD is of the order of one bp (or below) in all considered cases.

 As pointed out in the previous subsection, the Lewis-FFT-S is also extremely efficient when pricing discretely-monitored path-dependent exotics: with an ATS, it takes only three times the computational cost that it takes with a standard Brownian motion.